Injury rehabilitation

 Our body is made of up to 75% of water and proper hydration is essential for our body.
 Water flushes out toxins from the body, transports nutrients into the cells and helps regulate body temperature.
 It also helps muscle soreness and tension.
 To optimise recovery, hydration is required.
 Aim for 6-8 glasses of water a day.

-For more information refer to the Force hydration section on this website.
+For more information refer to Force hydration for more information.

 Exercise